-To get a free demographic report for the community, send an email request to Chuck Niedringhaus at [email protected], director of strategic marketing at United Methodist Communications.
+To get a free demographic report for the community, send an email request to the Local Church Services team at United Methodist Communications.
 Start listening to your community's digital conversation and spend time with people outside the four walls of the church.
 Skip church one Sunday and go where the people who are not in church on Sunday morning go — whether it is the local diner or the soccer fields.
 Observe and learn.

 "Google" your church

 Search your church's name and city.
 Read the results.
 What is the digital appearance of your church?
 What is the impression it makes?
 Outdated?
 Non-existent?
 Internally focused?
 Connected to the community?
 Repeat on Twitter, Facebook, Flickr, Instagram, Pinterest and other social media sites.